-A claims representative from the Social Security office will conduct the disability interview and will ask you a series of questions, such as where you have worked in the past 15 years and what duties you performed for each job.
+Whether your disability interview is in person or by phone, a claims representative from the Social Security office will ask you a series of questions.
+You'll need to answer questions about your medical condition and other things like where you've worked in the past five years and what duties you performed for each job.

 Here is the series of interview questions the Social Security claims rep will ask you, starting with your basic information and ending with your direct deposit details.